 Clinical performance in a course is graded as Satisfactory/Unsatisfactory.
 A student who does not meet the clinical learning outcomes will fail the course.

 - Any student who drops or withdraws from NSG 106 or NSG 200 must also drop or withdraw from NSG 100 due to the inability to complete clinical requirements.

 - A student may continue in NSG 200 regardless of dropping or withdrawing from NSG 100 and/or NSG 106 .

 - Any student who drops or withdraws from NSG 252 or NSG 270 must withdraw from the other course.

 - Students who are not successful in any first semester nursing (NSG) course must reapply to the nursing program.
 Re-enrollment must occur no later than three years from successful completion of NSG 100 or NSG 115 , otherwise the student will have to repeat all nursing courses.

 - According to the VCCS Policy 5.7.4, “A student will normally be limited to two enrollments in the same credit course.”
-Any exception to this policy must be approved by the program Program Head and the vice president of instruction and student services.
+Any exception to this policy must be approved by the department Dean, the Vice President of Academic and Student Services or designee.

 - Repeating a course with a grade below “C”;